PolyCash/polycash/README.md

 ```
 "cron_key_string" is a parameter which allows a site administrator to perform certain actions like updating the application.
 If you are installing PolyCash on a public facing server, be sure to set a secure value for this parameter.

-If you want to allow users to log in with an email address enter your sendgrid credentials in to these variables in your config file:
+If you want to allow users to log in with an email address, enter your sendgrid credentials into these variables in your config file:
 ```
 "sendgrid_user": "",
 "sendgrid_pass": ""
 ```

-Next, configure cron to poll polycash every minute.
+Next, configure cron to poll PolyCash every minute.
 This keeps PolyCash in sync at all times.
 Add this line to your /etc/crontab:
 ```
 * * * * * root /usr/bin/php /var/www/html/polycash/src/cron/minutely.php
 ```